Shea Butter: Beauty Benefits for Skin and Hair

 Shea Butter for Stretch Marks

 Stretch marks normally occur during pregnancy but can occur after rapid weight gain.
 Shea butter helps keep the skin hydrated naturally.
-Research into shea butter has revealed that it can help increase collagen production, thus reducing the appearance of stretch marks.
+Research has revealed that it can help increase collagen production, thus reducing the appearance of stretch marks.

 Shea butter is soothing, which means it can soften or relax the skin, and can be used to heal chapped lips.
-The soothing properties of shea butter act as a protecting barrier by contributing and retaining moisture in the lips and skin.
+The soothing properties of this ingredient act as a protecting barrier by contributing and retaining moisture in the lips and skin.

 Here are more remedies for dry and chapped lips.